KDXY

 KDXY (104.9 FM, "104.9 The Fox") is a radio station broadcasting a country music format.
 Licensed to Lake City, Arkansas, United States, it serves the Jonesboro, Arkansas, area.
-The station is currently owned by Saga Communications.
+The station is owned by Saga Communications, and is operated as part of its Jonesboro Radio Group.

 KAIT morning segment

-KDXY’s Trey Stafford and Jim Frigo appear on a segment called “The Foxhole” on KAIT’s morning show, “Good Morning Region 8”.
+KDXY's Trey Stafford and Jim Frigo appear on a segment called “The Foxhole” on KAIT’s morning show, “Good Morning Region 8”.
 This segment is about what is happening in the community and about an interesting news story brought up by Stafford or Frigo.

 KDXY-HD2 (107.5FM K298AV Jonesboro)

 "Hot 107.5 The Party Station" is a radio station broadcasting a Rhythmic Top 40/CHR format.

 KDXY-HD3 (92.7FM K224DW Jonesboro)

 "EZ 92.7 FM" is a radio station broadcasting a Soft AC format.